 There are a range of public health requirements for concerts and events.
 Under the Health (Public Building) Regulations 1992, outdoor events are considered public buildings.
 The following are requirements under the above regulations:

 - toilet facilities relevant to the expected attendance;

-- disabled access (for both the event grounds in general and toilet facilities);
+- provisions for universal access (disabled access, for both the event grounds in general and toilet facilities);

 - evacuation plan, emergency lighting and exit signs are to be provided;